Ruben-Spn/landing-option5/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 It uses typescript and tailwindcss.
 Animations are done with the help of GSAP and css.
-I animated the illustration using lottie and it's native react component.
+I animated the illustration using lottie and implemented it using its react component.

 ## Getting Started